 Organizational values guide your organization’s thinking and actions.
-You can think of your organizational values in terms of dimensions: prosocial, market, financial, achievement, and artistic.
+You can think of your organizational values in terms of dimensions: pro-social, market, financial, achievement, and artistic.

-Your values are your corporate culture.
+The values expressed are your corporate culture.

 When it comes to culture and values, actions speak louder than words.

 To figure out your organizational values, see what people spend their time on and what they talk about.

 In A Simple Statement: A Guide to Nonprofit Arts Management and Leadership, Jamie Grady writes about organizational values.